Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 ## User Stories
+The project for predicting diabetes can be divided into 4 epics which are as follows:
+* The collection of the data
+* Data visualisation and preparation
+* Training and implementing the Machine Learning model
+* Creation and deployment of the dashboard for endpoint use

+The user stories which relate to the above can be seen below in the table.

 |No.|As a |I want to |Satisfied?
 (Y/N)|
 |:----|:----|:----|:----|
 |1.|Client|Be able to get a prediction on whether a patient has diabetes|Y|